Client-Server Application (CSA) Development

-The client–server model of computing is a distributed application structure that partitions tasks or workloads between the providers of a resource or service, called servers, and service requesters, called clients.
+The client-server model of computing is a distributed application structure that partitions tasks or workloads between the providers of a resource or service, called servers, and service requesters called clients.
 Often clients and servers communicate over a computer network on separate hardware, but both client and server may reside in the same system.
-A server machine is a host that is running one or more server programs which share their resources with clients.
-A client does not share any of its resources, but requests a server's content or service function.
-Clients therefore initiate communication sessions with servers which await incoming requests.
+A server machine is a host that is running one or more server programs that share its resources with clients.
+A client does not share any of its resources but requests a server’s content or service function.
+Clients, therefore, initiate communication sessions with servers that await incoming requests.

-The advantages of client-server application development model over the other norms in the IT sector are:
+The advantages of the client-server application development model over the other norms in the IT sector are: